Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/components/networkmanager.md

 **When disconnect notifications are triggered:**
 - Clients aren'tified when they're disconnected by the server.
-- The server isn'tified if the client side disconnects (i.e. a player exits a game session)
+- The server isn'tified if the client side disconnects (that is, a player exits a game session)
 - Both the server and clients aren'tified when their network connection is disconnected (network interruption)

 **Scenarios where the disconnect notification won't be triggered**: